Sunday Sightseeing, Part 3: Going Ham in Hamilton plus a BONUS HENRY INTERVIEW ABOUT THE SERVICE

 Good, that’s what happens WHEN YOU DRIVE DRUNK, ASSHOLE.
 Anyway, that was a boring story.
 Did you ever take a bullet for Tim?!

-What is your most vivid of Tim?
+What is your most vivid memory of Tim?
 Was he in Panama with you?

 Henry: He was always working on his car because it seemed to always be broken.
-I don’t remember, I don’t think so but I can’t be sure.
+I don’t remember [if he was in Panama], I don’t think so but I can’t be sure.
 It’s possible.

 (WOW.
 SOME FRIENDSHIP.)